Businesses with employees must file the 941 Form for 2025. It’s due on a quarterly basis and is part of your responsibility to withhold payroll taxes.

 For the most part, no. But there are a handful of edge cases to keep in mind:

-- If you operate a seasonal business that doesn’t pay employees for entire quarters, check the box on line 18 to inform the IRS when you file.
+- If you operate a seasonal business that doesn’t pay employees for entire quarters, inform the IRS of this when you do file by checking the box on line 18.

 - If you employ agricultural labor, file a Form 943 instead.